This tutorial will teach you how to install and use NordVPN on Android.

 - To view our specialty servers, swipe up from the bottom of the app with no country pin selected, and tap on Specialty servers.
 Swipe up again and select one of the following servers: P2P, Obfuscated, Dedicated IP, Double VPN, or Onion over VPN.
 You will automatically be connected to a server.

-- To add a server to your favorites, swipe up from the bottom of the app with no country pin selected and tap Search.
+- To find a specific server, swipe up from the bottom of the app with no country pin selected and tap Search.